 2. GoKL City Bus

 You can also get there by the free GoKL City Bus.
 KL Tower is on the purple GO Sightsee line.
 Like Option 1, this means you begin hiking from the top of the hill.

 You have two options for to get to KL Forest Eco Park by train.
 You can take the Kelana Jaya line on the LRT (Light Rail Transit).
 Get off at Masjid Jamek station and walk a short distance to the KL Forest Eco Park entrance at the base of Bukit Nanas..

 The second option is by KL monorail.
 The Bukit Nanas and Raja Chulan stations on the KL Monorail take you the closest.

-And finally, as it is in the city centre of KL, and a major KL attraction is on it (i.e. KL Tower), it is also easy to get a taxi or Grab to KL Forest Eco Park (whether top or bottom entry points; which one is really the hiker's preference!)
+Finally, as it is in Kuala Lumpur city centre, and a major attraction is on it (i.e. KL Tower), it is also easy to get a taxi or ride share to KL Forest Eco Park.
+The local ride share pioneer is Grab, but there are also other e-hailing options these days.

 Bukit Nanas is among the easiest places to hike in Kuala Lumpur.
 Although a rainforest in actual fact, when you’re inside KL Forest Eco Park, it almost does not feel that way.
 They’ve constructed raised trails for much of it, so you don’t really get the ‘feel’ of jungle walking.

 Nonetheless, this is probably a prudent and responsible upgrade.
 It is safer for the casual city visitor, for example.
 I’ve seen tourists arrive at FRIM for hiking with fashion sandals, where the man-made forest is mostly left natural.
 This wouldn’t be suitable footwear for FRIM, where you may have to cross streams, but you can get away with it at KL Forest Eco Park.